Skip to content

 • Use state for instance attributes, signal for standalone values

-• Signals automatically track dependencies in call stacks, eliminating manual observer binding
+• Signals automatically track dependencies in the current reactive execution context, eliminating manual observer binding

 See Also